kubernetes/enhancements/keps/sig-network/6116-endpointselector/README.md

 ###### Does enabling the feature change any default behavior?

-For new clusters, no existing behavior changes. `EndpointSelector` is a new resource type; nothing creates `EndpointSelector` objects unless a user or controller explicitly does so.
+Yes.
+In addition to making the `EndpointSelector` API available, enabling the feature causes `service-endpointselector-controller` to create a non-authoritative `EndpointSelector` projection for each `Service` with a pod selector.
+These projections let other controllers reference a Service's backend selection without using `Service` as their contract.

-For upgraded clusters, the `service-endpointselector-controller` begins creating an `EndpointSelector` for each existing `Service` with a pod selector.
-This is additive — `EndpointSlices` continue to be produced and served to `kube-proxy` and other consumers without interruption.
+The existing `endpointslice-controller` continues to reconcile Service-owned `EndpointSlices` directly from `Service`; Service-derived `EndpointSelector` objects do not produce another set of `EndpointSlices`.
+Consequently, enabling the feature does not change Service endpoint availability, EndpointSlice contents, or the Service-to-EndpointSlice reconciliation path.

 ###### Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?

 Yes.
 Setting the `EndpointSelector` feature gate to false stops the API server from accepting new `EndpointSelector` objects and stops the controllers from reconciling them.
 Existing `EndpointSelector` objects remain in etcd but are not acted upon.
-The `endpointslice-controller` reverts to reconciling `EndpointSlices` directly from `Service` objects, so `Service`-backed slices remain current. `EndpointSlices` owned by manually created `EndpointSelector` objects stop being updated until the gate is re-enabled.
+Service-owned `EndpointSlices` remain current because their controller path continues to reconcile directly from `Service`. `EndpointSlices` owned by explicitly created `EndpointSelector` objects stop being updated until the gate is re-enabled; Service-derived projections may remain stale while the gate is disabled.

 ###### What happens if we reenable the feature if it was previously rolled back?

 The controllers resume reconciliation.
-The `service-endpointselector-controller` syncs all `Services` and creates any missing `EndpointSelector` objects.
-The `endpointslice-controller` reconciles all `EndpointSelector` objects, bringing any drifted `EndpointSlices` back into sync.
+The `service-endpointselector-controller` syncs all `Services` and creates or updates missing and stale projections.
+The `endpointslice-controller` reconciles explicitly created `EndpointSelector` objects, bringing their drifted `EndpointSlices` back into sync.
 No manual intervention is required.

 ###### Are there any tests for feature enablement/disablement?